harivilasp/CropSense/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License